“How do you know which

 Well, this is my story.
 How about you?

-Do you have any day-to-day, small thing which you are so used
+Do you have any day-to-day, small things that you are so used

 Comments